 Consequences of Voluntary and Mandatory Fair Value Accounting: Evidence Surrounding IFRS Adoption in the EU Real Estate Industry

-Executive Summary — The required adoption of International Financial Reporting Standards (IFRS) in the European Union, effective January 1, 2005, resulted in a number of significant changes in how firms report their financial results.
+Overview — The required adoption of International Financial Reporting Standards (IFRS) in the European Union, effective January 1, 2005, resulted in a number of significant changes in how firms report their financial results.
 Mandatory IFRS adoption has been criticized for both the flexibility afforded under the standards and the encroachment of the fair value paradigm.
 Specifically, common accounting standards alone may not be sufficient to provide the benefits of common accounting practices.
 This paper examines the causes and consequences of different forms of fair value disclosures for tangible long-lived assets.
 Insights may assist standard setters and users in understanding the factors influencing firms' current and future accounting choices, and may also interest U.S. standard setters and managers of the almost 250 publicly traded U.S. real estate firms.
 Key concepts include:

 - Investors believe that investment property fair values are reliable enough to warrant a significantly lower cost of capital for those firms providing them.